SCW-Aberystwyth/IBERS-HPC-tutorial/_episodes/04-running-jobs.md

 interactive/foreground session on a compute node.
 This will give you a command prompt on a compute node and let you run the commands of your choice there.

-If you want to experiment with some code and test it you should run it this way. ** Don't run jobs on the login nodes ** -- the two 40-core login nodes are dedicated to letting users connect and compile their software; their resources are negligible compared to the 5,000 CPU cores on the compute nodes.
+If you want to experiment with some code and test it you should run it this way. ** Don't run jobs on the login nodes ** -- the login node is dedicated to letting users connect and compile their software; its resources are negligible compared to the compute nodes.

 To get an interactive session, you first need to issue a `salloc` command to reserve some resources.

 ~~~
-salloc --nodes=1 --account=scwXXXX --reservation=scwXXXX_YY --partition=development
+salloc --nodes=1 --partition=intel --reservation=XXXX --time=0:30:0
 ~~~
 {: .bash}

-(You will need to replace `XXXX` to match the account ID and `YY` to match the reservation ID given by your instructor.)
+(You will need to replace `XXXX` to match the reservation ID given by your instructor.)
-The --partition=development will launch your job in the development partition which has a 30 minute time limit.
-This is only available on Sunbird in Swansea, on Hawk in Cardiff use --partition=dev instead.
+The --time=0:30:0 will launch your job with a 30 minute time limit.

 The salloc command will respond now with a job ID number.

 ~~~
 salloc: Granted job allocation 21712
 salloc: Waiting for resource configuration
-salloc: Nodes scs0018 are ready for job
+salloc: Nodes node003 are ready for job
 ~~~
 {: .output}

-> ## Acccounts and Reservations
+> ## Reservations
 >
-> We can optionally specify an account and reservation ID to
+> We can optionally specify a reservation ID to
 > Slurm.
-The account ID tells the system which  project your job will be
-> accounted against, if you are a member of multiple projects some might
-> have different priorities and limitations.
->
-> A reservation is where some compute nodes have been reserved for a
+A reservation is where some compute nodes have been reserved for a
 > particular project at a particular time.
 To ensure nodes are available
 > for this course we may have obtained a reservation.
 Your instructor
-> will tell you which acccount and reservation to use here.
-The account
+> will tell you which reservation to use here.
-> can be specified either through the `--account` option to `salloc`
-> (and to the `sbatch` command which we'll use soon) and the reservation
-> through the `--reservation` option.
 Alternatively, these can be
-> specified in the `SALLOC_ACCOUNT`, `SBATCH_ACCOUNT`,
-> `SALLOC_RESERVATION` and `SBATCH_RESERVATION` environment variables.
+> specified in the `SALLOC_RESERVATION` and `SBATCH_RESERVATION` environment variables.
 {: .callout}

 We have now allocated ourselves a host to run a program on.
 The `-n 1`